Theehawau/ArabicMusicGeneration/README.md

 This repository contains files for data collection and preparation tasks for creating our Arabic Music Dataset available [here]().

 Using our dataset we trained a model based on [musika's](https://github.com/marcoppasini/musika) architecture.
-Some checkpoints are in SmallLD and LargeLD.
+Some checkpoints are available [here](https://mbzuaiac.sharepoint.com/:f:/s/ML703project-MusicGeneration/EsxKsLD4DalPoXAeVupaA-wB-e1yxuqY3HY-41nZtcpF0A?e=Qg6mRM).

 Some samples: